CompCogNeuro/sims/ch9/stroop/README.md

 Now, let's train the network.

 * Do `Init` and `Step Trial` (go back to viewing `Act/Act`) to see a few training events -- standard error-driven learning is used to train the correct output for each case.
-Click on `Train Epoch Plot` and then `Train Run` to train for 55 epochs.
+Click on `Train Epoch Plot` and then `Run` to train for 55 epochs.
 The network learns to produce the correct responses and `PctErr` goes to zero.

 * Go back to the `Network` view, select `Wts/r.Wt`, and click on the `gr` and `rd` Output units.
 You can see that the network gradually learns to strengthen the connections to the correct output response for naming words *or* colors (it never sees both together during this pretraining).